Low-Resource Authorship Style Transfer: Can Non-Famous Authors Be Imitated?: Method

 To perform unsupervised style transfer without any parallel data between source and target author styles, we follow \citet{strap} and reformulate style transfer as a paraphrase and inverse paraphrase task.
 We paraphrase the target author's example posts to a ``neutral'' style.
 With this, we can build a synthetic dataset with parallel examples from the ``neutral'' style to the target author's style.
-These synthetic parallel examples are then used to learn how to style transfer a source author's post, also paraphrased to the ``neutral'' style, to the target author's style.
+These synthetic parallel examples are then used with ICL to style transfer a source author's post, also paraphrased in the ``neutral'' style, to the target author's style.
+Our method consists of three steps: